 Psychology Internship in Integrated Behavioral Health and Pediatric Psychology

 The goal of the University of Michigan Heath System (UMHS) psychology internship program offered through the Division of Pediatric Psychology is to train interns to provide behavior health services for pediatric populations in medical settings.
 The majority of training will occur within our Integrated Behavioral Health Program where interns will learn to function as behavioral health specialists in primary care pediatric settings.
 Other rotations available will provide the opportunity to receive training in the areas of inpatient consultation/liaison and multidisciplinary specialty clinics to provide the breadth of training necessary for professional practice within medical settings.
 The UMHS and the Division of Pediatric Psychology recognize that there is a shortage of well-trained behavioral health experts that have the necessary training to provide evidence-based treatment in primary care pediatric and hospital settings.
 The focus of this program is to train interns to become licensed psychologists to function at the doctoral level as behavioral health specialists in primary care and hospital settings.
-Our faculty is dedicated to developing an APA-Accredited Internship Program to train future behavioral health specialists.

 University of Michigan Health System

 The University of Michigan Health System and C.S.
 Mott Children’s Hospital are among the top rated medical systems in the world.
 As a teaching facility, the health system is closely affiliated with the University of Michigan Medical School where faculty hold appointments.
 In addition to psychology interns, medical students, residents and fellows specializing in various fields of pediatrics — as well as nursing and allied health students — receive training at the University of Michigan.